ericulley/auth0-test-api/README.md

 3.)
 Run 'npm install' in it's root directory.

 4.)
-Create a .env file and inside assign the following values:
+Create a .env file and inside assign the following values.
+These values can be found under the settings tab of the machine-to-machine app that shares the name of your newly created api.
+PORT can be assigned any open port, or it will default to 8080:
     - PORT=
     - DOMAIN=
     - CLIENT_ID=